ye-yu/OSSRH-59550/README.md

     screen handler class.
 This can be useful for screen networking.
     The server screen handler must implements `ServerScreenHandlerPacketListener` while the client implements `ClientScreenHandlerPacketListener`.
-    Otherwise, if you want to make both sides to create the screen handler of the same class, you implement both interfaces on the same handler class.
+    Otherwise, if you want to make both sides to instantiate the screen handler of the same class, you implement both interfaces on the same handler class (vanilla does this).
 More networking information is in the [networking](#networking) section.

     Registering your new screen handler occurs in the fabric 'main' mod initializer class.
-The registered reference must be accessible on the 'client' mod initializer too to register the screen renderer.
+The registered reference must be accessible on the 'client' mod initializer too as a reference to register the screen renderer.
 In the factory parameter, the passed lambda expression must return the client screen handler given that you create separate screen handlers for the client and the server (otherwise, just return the same handler instance for server screen handler).
+The returned value is an instance of `ScreenHandlerType<your common super handler for client & server>`

     ```java
     public static ScreenHandlerType<ScreenRendererHandler> MY_CUSTOM_SCREEN_HANDLER;